Predicting Inflation with Recurrent Neural Networks: Model specification

-Each model specification is evaluated over a so called validation set.
-First consider splitting the full sample with $T$ observations between an in-sample period, of size $R$, and an out-of-sample period, of size $P$, such that $T = R + P + h$.
+Each model specification is evaluated over a so called validation sample.
+First consider splitting the full sample with $T$ observations between an in-sample period, of size $R$, and an out-of-sample period, of size $P$, such that $T = R + P + h -1$.
 The in-sample period is further split into two consecutive sets, the training and validation samples.
 Each specification is then estimated over the training sample and evaluated over the validation sample.\footnote{The forecast performance is measured as the root mean squared error.} The corresponding performance is used to differentiate between specifications.
-Figure \ref{fig:cross_val} provides an illustrative setup of the method.

 More specifically, the cross-validation exercise is implemented as follows: (i) split the data into consecutive samples: training, validation (three different lengths) and out-of-sample set, known as test sample in the machine learning jargon;\footnote{Choosing the length of each sample can be quite arbitrary and ultimately depends on each application.
 Here I split the data such that approximately $60\%$ of the total sample is devoted to training only, $20\%$ to validation and $20\%$ to testing.
-The precise splits are shown in figure \ref{fig:cross_val}.} (ii) for each specification, estimate the model over the training sample and predict over the validation sample; (iii) repeat this process $140$ times, and compute the average prediction, defined as the series that averages out the predictions of the $140$ series at each point in time; (iv) measure the performance of the average prediction over each of the three sections of the validation sample; and (v) choose the specification with best average performance over the three sections of the validation sample.
+The precise splits are shown in Figure \ref{fig:cross_val}.} (ii) for each specification, estimate the model over the training sample and predict over the validation sample; (iii) repeat this process $140$ times, and compute the average prediction, defined as the series that averages out the predictions of the $140$ series at each point in time; (iv) measure the performance of the average prediction over each of the three sections of the validation sample; and (v) choose the specification with best average performance over the three sections of the validation sample.
 The out-of-sample performance is then obtained by evaluating the best specification on unseen data, in which case the final prediction is the average over $1400$ different prediction series.\footnote{The number of iterations for cross-validation is much smaller than the one used for out-of-sample performance as a way of minimizing the computational time given the high number of specifications to estimate.
 The choice is nonetheless somewhat arbitrary, and the number of repetitions were ultimately set such that it is a multiple of the number of available processors (28).}